637942/Hopin_Test-Automation_Challenge/README.md

 npm install cypress --save-dev
-npm run cy:open  // To open the cypress npm run cy:run   // To run the scripts in headless mode - electron browser npm run cy:headrun  // To run the scripts headed electron browser npm run cy:chromerun  //To run the scripts in chrome browser npm run cy:dashboard // To run the scripts and get the cypress dashboard for test reports
+npm run cy:open  // To open the cypress npm run cy:run   // To run the scripts in headless mode - electron browser npm run cy:headrun  // To run the scripts in headed electron browser npm run cy:chromerun  //To run the scripts in chrome browser npm run cy:dashboard // To run the scripts and get the cypress dashboard for test reports